sashasyedin/twelfthlane.net/_posts/2021-11-20-the-deeper-challenges.md

 At the same time, commercializing deep tech brings advanced technological innovations to the market and makes innovative products benefit society.
 However, the process of commercializing deep tech is not straight forward and is subject to many challenges.
 Let's discuss some of them.

+### Problem #1
-**Problem #1:** it requires concerted R&D to develop practical business applications and bring them from the lab to the market.
+It requires concerted R&D to develop practical business applications and bring them from the lab to the market.
 For instance, it took researchers decades to develop the underlying tech behind AI and the tech is yet to reach perfection.
 Moreover, since deep tech is based on unique and innovative technology, they don't always work as expected.
 For instance, they may not adapt to the unpredictably shifting markets or may result in the creation of new markets, leading to disruption.
 But the creation of markets is quite expensive and depends on the identification of a specific niche.

+### Problem #2
-**Problem #2:** commercialization of deep tech may be faced with legal and industrial bottlenecks if the tech results in environmental pollution or it violates certain industrial or cultural rules.
+Commercialization of deep tech may be faced with legal and industrial bottlenecks if the tech results in environmental pollution or it violates certain industrial or cultural rules.

+### Problem #3
-**Problem #3:** since deep tech startups require more capital than general tech startups, funding poses one of the top challenges to commercialization.
+Since deep tech startups require more capital than general tech startups, funding poses one of the top challenges to commercialization.
 Also, these startups lack standardization and third-party certification which further makes investors and well-wishers skeptical of providing financial aid.

 So, how can deep tech companies improve their chance of success in the face of these obstacles?
 We'll see.